Chromatic Fantasia and Fugue, BWV 903: Fugue

+D minor G minor G major A major D minor.

 Reception and interpretation

-The virtuosic and improvisational toccata style of the fantasy, in which both hands alternate rapidly, the expressive, tonally experimental character and the key of D minor put the work alongside the famous Toccata and Fugue in D minor, BWV 565.
-Both works are exceptional and therefore particularly popular compositions in Bach's keyboard music.
+The virtuosic and improvisational toccata style of the fantasy, in which both hands alternate rapidly, and the expressive, tonally experimental youthful character, combined with the cogent structure of Bach's more mature period, make the work exceptional, and it has been particularly popular among Bach's keyboard works.
 This assessment was shared by Bach's contemporaries.
 The first biographer of Bach, Johann Nikolaus Forkel, wrote: "I have expended much effort to find another piece of this type by Bach.
 But it was in vain.
 This fantasy is unique and has always been second to none."

 19th-century interpretations of the piece are exemplars of the romantic approach to Bach's works taken during that period.
 Felix Mendelssohn, the founder of the Bach revival, played this fantasy in February 1840 and 1841 in a series of concerts at the Leipzig Gewandhaus and delighted the audience.
 He attributed this effect to the free interpretation of the fantasy's arpeggios.
 He used the sound effects of the era's grand piano through differentiated dynamics, accentuating high notes and doubling pedal bass notes.
 This interpretation became the model for the adagio of Mendelssohn's second sonata for cello and Piano (Op.
 58), written from 1841 to 1843.
 This work gives the top notes of the piano arpeggios a chorale melody while the cello plays an extended recitative resembling that of the Chromatic Fantasia and quotes its final passage.

 This romantic interpretation was formative; many famous pianists and composers, including Franz Liszt and Johannes Brahms, used the work as a demonstration of virtuosity and expressiveness in their concert repertoire.
 It was reprinted in many editions with interpretive notes and scale instructions.
 Max Reger reworked the piece for the organ.
 Even since the rise of the historically informed performance movement, it remains one of the most popular keyboard works by Bach.

 There are romantic interpretations by Edwin Fischer, Wilhelm Kempff, Samuil Feinberg and Alfred Brendel on the grand piano, and by Wanda Landowska on the harpsichord.
 A non-romantic interpretation with surprising accents and without pedalling was presented by Glenn Gould and influenced more recent pianists such as András Schiff and Alexis Weissenberg.
 The pianist Agi Jambor combined romantic sonorities and colors with clear voice guidance and emphasized the work's structural relations.
 Around 1944, Kaikhosru Shapurji Sorabji composed a virtuosic paraphrase of the fantasy as the 99th of his 100 Transcendental Studies.